Crossing of the Galveston, Harrisburg & San Antonio (GH&SA) Railway and the St. Louis, Brownsville & Mexico (SLB&M) Railway

 SP in 1885, although it continued to operate under its own name.
 In 1905, SP fully merged

 the NYT&M into the GH&SA.
+The small town of Telferner located on the

 New York to Mexico City?
 Grand plan?